Rhyl Placemaking Plan: Eight Big Ideas

 4. Create civic spaces to be proud of

 Rhyl deserves beautiful, functional public spaces that people want to visit and locals can be proud of.
-The vision places an emphasis on the Town Hall Square and the High Street as key destinations within the town centre.
+The Rhyl Placemaking Plan places an emphasis on the Town Hall Square and the High Street as key destinations within the town centre.

 Town Hall Square